0x01g33k/0x01g33k.github.io/_posts/2021-07-31-ASCWG-2021-Qual-Round-Forensics-Challenges-Writeup.md

 Using disk management we can mount the VHD disk ![]({{site.baseurl}}/assets/2021-08-01 01_25_39-Window.png)

-then after mounting the disk we recover the delete file and continue with the same steps above.
+then after mounting the disk we recover the deleted file and continue with the same steps above.

 <p> 4th Challenge: The Possible Dream</p>